5 from 4 votes

 As this recipe yields a fair amount of cowboy steak sauce (leaving some for leftovers!), it’s good to know that you don’t have to just pair it with steak.
 It works with a variety of proteins and vegetables.

-Protein pairings: pan-fried fish such as fried sea-bass or cod, turkey steak, salmon, pork chops, chicken breast, boiled chicken legs, pretty much any protein would work well with this recipe but maybe not ground meats.
+• Protein pairings: Pan-fried fish such as fried sea-bass or cod, turkey steak, pork chops, chicken breast.
+Pretty much any protein would work well with this steak dipping sauce, except maybe ground meats.

-Vegetables: Roasted tenderstem broccoli, sauteed broccoli, steamed/grilled asparagus, roasted bell peppers, roasted zucchini and eggplant, green beans and roasted tomatoes.
+• Vegetables: Try the steak dip with roasted tenderstem broccoli, steamed/grilled asparagus, roasted bell peppers, roasted zucchini and eggplant, and roasted tomatoes.

-Substitutions: as mentioned above, you can sub out or even just add more of your favourite types of fresh herbs into this.
-In a pinch, you could also sub the fresh chives for ½ tsp dried chives for this steak dipping sauce.
+• Substitutions: As mentioned above, you can sub out or even just add more of your favourite types of fresh herbs into this.
+In a pinch, you could also sub the fresh chives for ½ tsp dried chives.
 Customize the hot sauce to your heat and flavour preference too.
-For a great alternative, try my compound butter for steak
+For a great alternative, try my compound butter for steak.

 How to make Cowboy Butter Steak Dipping Sauce